uyuni-project/uyuni/testsuite/documentation/optional.md

 The parameters are stored in `/root/.bashrc`.

-Sumaform can prepare those parameters in `.bashrc` for you.
+sumaform can prepare those parameters in `.bashrc` for you.
 For information about the syntax in your sumaform's `main.tf` file that allows to do this, please refer to the sumaform documentation: